 For investors looking to step into the precious metals space via gold, there are a number of ways to invest in the yellow metal market.
 One way is through gold futures, which is a common strategy among many commodities, including precious metals.

 Putting it simply, futures are a financial contract between an investor and a seller.
 The investor agrees to purchase an asset from the seller at an agreed-upon price based on a date set in the future.

-In 1972, the Chicago launched futures trading in seven currencies, but it wasn’t until 1974 that the first was traded on the COMEX in New York.
-Since then, gold futures have continued to grow in popularity as an strategy on various .
+In 1972, the Chicago Mercantile Exchange launched futures trading in seven currencies, but it wasn’t until 1974 that the first gold futures contract was traded on the COMEX in New York.
+Since then, gold futures have continued to grow in popularity as an investment strategy on various stock markets.

 Gold futures investing

-Gold futures are compelling because they give investors the opportunity to the without having to pay the full amount right away.
-An agreement is made between two parties, including the and weight of gold, and a — set in the future — is decided upon.
+Gold futures are compelling because they give investors the opportunity to trade the commodity without having to pay the full amount right away.
+An agreement is made between two parties, including the spot price and weight of gold, and a delivery month — set in the future — is decided upon.

-In other words, gold futures can be described as a contract in which an individual agrees to take gold at an agreed date by making an initial payment, with an agreement set in place to complete the payment.
+In other words, gold futures can be described as a contract in which an individual agrees to take gold at a specific date by making an initial payment, with a deal set in place to complete the payment.